Tax-exempt savings plans are another way to save on behalf of a child, without paying tax on the money they receive.

 You can pay up to £9,000 into junior ISAs each tax year (tax year runs April-April), you can pay in anytime you like as long as you don’t go over this limit.

 With TESPs, you’re limited to paying in no more than £25 a month or £270 a year.
-But rather than putting money in only on birthdays or Christmas, you’re committing to always making this payment.
+But rather than putting money in only on birthdays or Christmas, you’re committing to always making this regular payment.

 You have to set up a direct debit when you open the account and if you do miss any payments, you’ll have 13 months to make those payments with a lump sum.